 Julianne is obsessed with expanding access to quality education for students in her native, Gary, Indiana.
 As a Co-Founder of Steel City Academy, she is responsible for engaging with and empowering our families and students, and serving as a bridge to the greater community.
 Julianne began her career in education as a 2009 Teach For America Corps Member, where she was a District of Columbia Public Schools, Special Education teacher.
 She subsequently used her eye for talent matching and program design at Teach For America-Chicago-NWI, Chicago Public Schools, and Koya Leadership Partners.
 Julianne holds a Bachelor of Science Degree in Psychology from Purdue University, and a Master of Education Degree in Special Education, from George Mason University; she was also awarded the 2017 Surge Institute Fellowship.

-Robert brings practical legal advice and business development skills to the founding team.
+Robert brought practical legal advice and business development skills to the founding team.
 After college, Robert spent over two years living and working in Burkina Faso as a Peace Corps Volunteer.
 After returning to the United States, he co-founded a nonprofit organization that provides technological hardware and educational software to secondary schools and universities throughout West Africa.
 Robert also worked several years as an attorney for the City of Chicago’s Department of Business Affairs and Consumer Protection.
 Robert received his B.A. in Economics and Philosophy from the University of Illinois, Urbana – Champaign and his Juris Doctorate from Loyola University School of Law.